 It’s from the ‘Tonkin’ service, and was made in the 1850s, during the Second Empire… Read more.

 This fabulous mid century lamp is by the French pottery, Verceram, a company that perfectly captured mid century style in France.

 I first set eyes on Verceram pottery when I moved to France, and was immediately struck by how different it was from other 1960s ceramics I knew.
 With its bold contrasts and groovy shapes, it might have come from another universe.

-Confession time.
 I don’t go in for writing poetry much, and haiku is strictly my limit.
-But what struck me when I saw this elegant silvered bronze fox by Valmazan was how well it captures a moment in nature, and makes you think about it.
-In the same sort of way as a haiku does. – Seeing me too late, – He freezes.
-Turns.
-Vanishes. – Was he ever there?
+But this elegant silvered bronze fox by Valmazan, Spain captures a moment in nature, and makes you think about it.
+So I did, and lo – out popped a haiku….
+Read more

 We went, we saw, we were inspired.